-We call for entries from photographers and photographic artists with images that are dedicated to “Home-land”.
-Our second exhibition will be on view with this title from December, 13th until January, 27th, 2018, in our wonderful gallery at the Vijverhofstraat in Rotterdam.
+We call for entries from photographers and photographic artists with images that are dedicated to “THE TIME MACHINE”.
+Our third exhibition will be on view with this title from February, 14th until March, 24th, 2018, in our wonderful gallery at the Vijverhofstraat in Rotterdam.
 It will show our selection from the works that were submitted in the call.

 What will you show us?